Tahir-khan007/MSP2/README.md

 ### Live Demo

-The application is deployed and accessible at: [Your deployment URL]
+The application is deployed and accessible at: [Finanace Tracker](https://tahir-khan007.github.io/MSP2/)

 ### Cloning Repository Locally